dotnet/csharpstandard/standard/basic-concepts.md

 The ***effective entry point*** of an application is the entry point declared within the program, or the synthesized method if one is required as described above.
 The return type of the effective entry point is therefore always `void` or `int`.

 When an application is run, a new ***application domain*** is created.
 Several different instantiations of an application may exist on the same machine at the same time, and each has its own application domain.
 An application domain enables application isolation by acting as a container for application state.
 An application domain acts as a container and boundary for the types defined in the application and the class libraries it uses.
 Types loaded into one application domain are distinct from the same types loaded into another application domain, and instances of objects are not directly shared between application domains.
 For instance, each application domain has its own copy of static variables for these types, and a static constructor for a type is run at most once per application domain.
-Implementations are free to provide implementation-specific policy or mechanisms for the creation and destruction of application domains.
+Implementations are free to provide implementation-defined policy or mechanisms for the creation and destruction of application domains.

 Application startup occurs when the execution environment calls the application’s effective entry point.
 If the effective entry point declares a parameter, then during application startup, the implementation shall ensure that the initial value of that parameter is a non-null reference to a string array.
 This array shall consist of non-null references to strings, called ***application parameters***, which are given implementation-defined values by the host environment prior to application startup.
 The intent is to supply to the application information determined prior to application startup from elsewhere in the hosted environment.